csoftxyz/RIA_EISA/README.md

 # RIA-EISA Simulation Repository README

+1 A Z3-Graded Lie Superalgebra with Cubic Vacuum Triality 2 Cubic Vacuum Triality: A Toy Model of Everything with Zero Free Parameters;
-Categorical Formalization of Recursive String-Inspired
-Symmetries: A First-Principles Approach to Quantum Field Dynamics & Recursive Algebra in Extended Integrated Symmetry: An Effective Framework for Quantum Field Dynamics & A Z3-Graded Lie Superalgebra with Cubic Vacuum Triality Yuxuan Zhang^{a,b}, Weitong Hu^{c,*}
+3 Categorical Formalization of Recursive String-Inspired Symmetries: A First-Principles Approach to Quantum Field Dynamics 4 Recursive Algebra in Extended Integrated Symmetry: An Effective Framework for Quantum Field Dynamics

+Yuxuan Zhang^{a,b}, Weitong Hu^{c,*}
 ^a College of Communication Engineering, Jilin University, Changchun, China
 ^c Aviation University of Air Force, Changchun, China